tamasmajer/weather/README.md

 ## Details

 There is an index page callable with an optional language code, where cities from the cities.json file are selectable.
-I used mustache to implement the language support.
+I used handlebars to implement the language support.

 On selection it calls the /api path with a city parameter to get the current weather information from openweathermap.org.
 The results are cached in a db.json file for 10 minutes.